-On Pinterest you may find all sorts of inspirations.
-Such as: ways to use corkboard.
-Ideas on organizing from dollar stores, and quite a bit more.
-If you want to find some cool organization ideas just check out some home & office organization boards on Pinterest.
+On Pinterest, you may find all sorts of inspirations.
+Such as ways to use corkboard.
+Ideas on organizing from dollar stores and quite a bit more.
+If you want to find some cool organization ideas, check out some home & office organization boards on Pinterest.

 Does color matter?

+Yes!!
 According to Harrington College of Design, the colors surrounding you can impact your mood.
-The psychological impact that color has on you should be considered when you are choosing a palette.
+The psychological impact that color has on you should be considered when choosing a palette.
 When chosen with purpose, the color of the walls in your home office can enhance productivity.

-Freshome.com says that green is considered to be the most relaxing color for your eyes.
+Freshome.com says that green is considered the most relaxing color for your eyes.
 While green encourages the unwinding of the mind, it is also warm enough to promote comfort.

 What if office space is severely limited?

 Have you ever heard the saying, “A place for everything and everything in its place?”
-If you can carefully think through what kind of storage you need, you will be able to create the space that is necessary.
+If you can carefully think through what kind of storage you need, you will be able to create the necessary space.

 If you like to keep pictures or other display items on your desk, hang them on the wall instead.
 This will leave your desk space for only work-related items.

-If you’re short on space, having a bare wall is a valuable asset.
-Consider buying floating shelves, or even corner shelves that will not take up any floor space.
+A bare wall is a valuable asset if you're short on space.
+Consider buying floating shelves or even corner shelves that will not take up any floor space.
 Again, consider your flow of work and how often you would need to access your shelves to determine where they should be placed.
-In other words, position anything that you use the most within reach, while things that you rarely need can be stored away.
+In other words, position anything you use the most within reach, while things you rarely need can be stored away.

 Additionally, make sure to build up rather than out.
-Use all of your wall space from the floor to the ceiling, even if that means you need a step-stool to occasionally grab something.
+Use all of your wall space from the floor to the ceiling, even if you need a step-stool to grab something occasionally.
 Another very important thing is to make use of your corners.
 A corner bookshelf is a great space-saving storage idea.

 Finally, keep a paper shredder under your desk.
-This way you won't have confidential papers piling up until you can dispose of them properly.
+This way, you won't have confidential papers piling up until you dispose of them properly.
 Clean up as you go with a shredder that is within reach of your desk chair.

-Due to the fact that you spend so many of your waking hours in your office, it is no surprise that you want to personalize the space.
-In order to do this, you can use things that mean something to you, such as family pictures, drawings, art, and keepsakes.
+Because you spend so many waking hours in your office, it is no surprise that you want to personalize the space.
+To do this, you can use things that mean something to you, such as family pictures, drawings, art, and keepsakes.
 This will help claim the space in the house just for you, so you feel a sense of ownership over your workspace.

-So, while your childhood trophies may not be on my list of decorations, if they are important to you, display them.
+So, while your childhood trophies may not be on my list of decorations, display them if they are important to you.
 Allow your workspace to tell your story with little touches of what reminds you of inspiring and uplifting things in your life.